aisayko/python-gtmetrix/README.md

 Exceptions:

-    GTmetrixInvalidTestRequest - Invalid test request
+Invalid test request

+    GTmetrixInvalidTestRequest

-    GTmetrixTestNotFound - The requested test does not exist.
+The requested test does not exist

+    GTmetrixTestNotFound